 Keyword rich anchor text is so great for SEO.
 You can see more examples in this recent post. (<<< Poor example of keyword rich anchor text!
 Ha!)
 Actually, the whole reason for the press roundup posts is that it’s one more opportunity for me to highlight my members and add value by giving them a little SEO boost juice.
 I’ve also done it in all the spotlights I’ve done too.
 If my members succeed, I succeed.

-I hope that helps and that the Q&A was beneficial.
+I hope that helps!
 What other questions do you have?

 Thanks for reading!